 We provide scripts to help users efficiently manage data created by ASCENT.
-Run all of these scripts from the directory to which you installed ASCENT (i.e., "ASCENT_PROJECT_PATH" as defined in config/system/env.json).
+Run all of these scripts from the directory to which you installed ASCENT (i.e., "ASCENT\PROJECT\PATH" as defined in config/system/env.json).
+For more usage information, including optional arguments, see Command-Line Arguments.